isdance/Cloud-DevOps-NanoDegree/Lesson One - Networking/README.md

 #### 9.Switching At Scale

 Previously we had a look of how a single switch is working

 ![Switching](./docs/imgs/switching-scale-01.png)

-When the ports on a single switch is not enough, then we can link multiple switches together, using a special links called "trunk links". **trunk links** are a collection of wires that simultaneously carry multiple frames from one switch to another.
+When the ports on a single switch is not enough, then we can link multIPle switches together, using a special links called "trunk links". **trunk links** are a collection of wires that simultaneously carry multIPle frames from one switch to another.

 This will create a much larger LAN, but still one subnet, and one broadcast domain.
 ![Switching](./docs/imgs/switching-scale-02.png)